-Known as the Golden Triangle of Art, there are three amazing art museums within walking distance of one another but in a day, you won’t make to all three.
+Known as the Golden Triangle of Art, there are three amazing art museums within walking distance of one another but in a day, you won’t make it to all three.
 Even visiting just one will be hard work, but it can be done – at least for an hour or two.
 (Check the opening hours and days, and holiday closures).

 Any one of these will be a thrilling experience:

 Exhausted by the museum or searching for a bit of shade from the hot city sun?
-Madrid’s spectacular El Retiro park (it's real name is El Buen Retiro but no one calls it that), is in the neighborhood.
+Madrid’s spectacular El Retiro park (its real name is El Buen Retiro but no one calls it that), is in the neighborhood.

-The park’s modest beginnings date back to the early 1500s and over the centuries, bits and pieces were added, including a large pond (more of a lake, actually) French-style gardens and historical monuments.
-Exhibitions have been held here and there are summer concerts, street performers and puppet shows.
+The park’s modest beginnings date back to the early 1500s and over the centuries, bits and pieces were added, including a large pond (more of a lake, actually) French-style gardens, and historical monuments.
+Exhibitions have been held here and there are summer concerts, street performers, and puppet shows.

-The Puerta (or gate) used to be part of Madrid’s original city walls and has quite a history – it's been hit by a cannonball, a Spanish prime minister was assassinated here, and it has been used as a migration path for sheep!
-It’s also a popular site to broadcast world-class live concerts.
+The Puerta (or gate) used to be part of Madrid’s original city walls and has quite a history – it has been hit by a cannonball, a Spanish prime minister was assassinated here, and it has been used as a migration path for sheep!
+It’s also a popular venue to broadcast world-class live concerts.

 If you want a brilliant view of downtown Madrid, go up to the sixth-floor restaurant in the Palacio Cibeles or even better, to the eighth floor where the mirador is located.
 Be prepared to be stunned.
 Just stay away if the Real Madrid football club happens to win a game – you might be engulfed by all the fans who celebrate here.

 This is a street from which to look UP – it’s an architectural marvel covering pretty much every historical period of the city.
-This part of Madrid is guaranteed to be crowded pretty much any time of the day or night, except perhaps Sunday mornings.
+This part of Madrid is guaranteed to be crowded any time of the day or night, except perhaps Sunday mornings.
 It’s where people walk and shop and eat.
 It’s the thing the people of Madrid do…

 Start walking from the striking Metropolis building, the one with an angel sitting on top of a dome.